We won’t sugarcoat it. It’s pretty darn scary heading into a year of an oncoming GST hike, a looming recession, and inevitable inflation.

 For instance, you might not have bothered to buy life insurance when you were younger, but if you recently started a family, that’s definitely something you’ll want to consider.

 Also, the vast majority of people sign up for medical insurance plans without actually reading the policy.
-If you last time bodoh and don’t actually know what you’re currently paying for, commit to reviewing your existing plans and shopping around for a better policy.
+If you last time bodoh and currently don’t actually know what you’re paying for, commit to reviewing your existing plans and shopping around for a better policy.

 You can do so using MoneySmart’s health insurance wizard, but don’t forget to go for a check-up to ensure you have no pre-existing conditions first.